Code of Ethics and Practice

 • Appreciating the variety of human experience and culture

-• Striving for the fair and adequate provision of counselling and psychotherapy services.
+• Striving for the fair and adequate provision of Counselling and psychotherapy services.

-MANDATORY REPORTING – Mandatory reporters in NSW should use the Mandatory Reporter Guide (MRG) if they have concerns that a child or young person is at risk of being neglected or physically, sexually or emotionally abused.
-The MRG supports mandatory reporters to: determine whether a report to the Child Protection Helpline is needed for concerns about possible abuse or neglect of a child (including unborn) or young person.
-Identify alternative ways to support vulnerable children, young people and their families where a mandatory reporter’s response is better served outside the statutory child protection system.
+MANDATORY REPORTING – Mandatory reporters in NSW should use the Mandatory Reporter Guide (MRG) if they have concerns that a child or young person is at risk of being neglected or physically, sexually, or emotionally abused.
+The MRG supports mandatory reporters to determine whether a report to the Child Protection Helpline is needed for concerns about possible abuse or neglect of a child (including unborn) or a young person.
+Identify alternative ways to support vulnerable children, young people, and their families where a mandatory reporter’s response is better served outside the statutory child protection system.
 It is recommended that mandatory reporters complete the MRG on each occasion they have risk concerns, regardless of their level of experience or expertise.
 Each circumstance is different and every child and young person is unique.

 CONFIDENTIALITY – Confidentiality is a means of providing the client with safety and privacy and thus protects client autonomy.
-For this reason any limitation on the degree of confidentiality is likely to diminish the effectiveness of counselling.
-The counselling contract will include any agreement about the level and limits of the confidentiality offered.
-This agreement can be reviewed and changed by negotiation between the counsellor and the client.
+For this reason, any limitation on the degree of confidentiality is likely to diminish the effectiveness of Counselling.
+The Counselling contract will include any agreement about the level and limits of the confidentiality offered.
+This agreement can be reviewed and changed by negotiation between the Counsellor and the client.
 Agreements about confidentiality continue after the client’s death unless there are overriding legal or ethical considerations.
-In cases where the client’s safety is in jeopardy any confidentially agreements that may interfere with this safety are to be considered void.
-Confidentiality extends to client records which must be kept securely, maintained as hard copy or by digital processes.
+In cases where the client’s safety is in jeopardy any confidentially, agreements that may interfere with this safety are to be considered void.
+Confidentiality extends to client records which must be kept securely, maintained as hard copy, or by digital processes.

 RECORD MANAGEMENT – Practitioners establish and maintain a record-keeping system that ensures confidentiality.
 Records are kept in a manner that is safe and secure, with properly limited access, and from which timely retrieval is possible.
 Practitioners are responsible for the content of their records.
-Records are organised in a manner that facilitates their use by the practitioner and other authorised persons.
+Records are organized in a manner that facilitates their use by the practitioner and other authorised persons.
 Practitioners ensure that records are legible and are completed in a timely manner.

-RIGHTS AND RESPONSIBILITIES – Counsellors must take all reasonable steps to ensure that the client does not suffer physical, emotional or psychological harm during counselling sessions.
+RIGHTS AND RESPONSIBILITIES – Counsellors must take all reasonable steps to ensure that the client does not suffer physical, emotional or psychological harm during Counselling sessions.
 Counsellors must not exploit their clients financially, sexually, emotionally, or in any other way.
 Suggesting or engaging in sexual activity with a client is unethical.
-Counsellors must provide privacy for counselling sessions.
-The sessions should not be overheard, recorded or observed by anyone other than the counsellor without informed consent from the client.
+Counsellors must provide privacy for Counselling sessions.
+The sessions should not be overheard, recorded or observed by anyone other than the Counsellor without informed consent from the client.
 Normally any recording would be discussed as part of the contract.
 Care must be taken that sessions are not interrupted.

-WORK HEALTH AND SAFETY – It is always ensured that the well being of all staff, practitioners and clients are safe from any harm from unhygienic environments, violence, neglect or discrimination.
-Workplace health and safety (WHS) policies need to be in place for anyone supporting people affected by sexual, domestic or family violence.
+WORK HEALTH AND SAFETY – It is always ensured that the well being of all staff, practitioners and clients are safe from any harm from unhygienic environments, violence, neglect, or discrimination.
+Workplace health and safety (WHS) policies need to be in place for anyone supporting people affected by sexual, domestic, or family violence.